top of page

 Description

 Danu is the ancient Celtic mother goddess, revered as the source of all life and the embodiment of fertility, abundance, and wisdom.
-She is considered the matriarch of the Tuatha Dé Danann, the divine race in Irish mythology.
-Danu is often depicted as a nurturing and protective figure, symbolizing the earth's fertility and the life-giving rivers.
+As the ancestral matriarch of the Tuatha Dé Danann—whose name translates to "People of the Goddess Danu"—she holds a central and sacred role in Irish mythology.
+Though direct references to Danu are scarce in surviving texts, she is widely regarded as a primordial deity associated with the life-giving forces of nature.

 Narratives